-Binger Financial Services is committed to insuring one of your largest investments, your home.
+Binger Insurance Services is committed to insuring one of your largest investments, your home.
 The best way to protect it is through a homeowners insurance (HO3) policy.

 Homeowners (HO3) policy provides insurance to single-family, townhouse, or duplex homes that are owner-occupied.
 Our homeowners' insurance product provides insurance related to most risks, such as fire, lightning, and theft.

 Dwelling Insurance Policy

 Dwelling insurance and fire policies are intended for landlords to insure single-family or duplex homes that are rented and not vacant.
 DP3 Dwelling insurance provides coverage that you can count on, including:

 - Loss of rents

 - Other structures

 - Personal liability and medical payments to others.

 We also have optional coverage such as ordinance and law, replacement cost on personal property, and theft.